Nanoparty/SnapSearch/README.md

 ### Summary

-SnapSearch is an image gallergy application created using React and React Hooks.
+SnapSearch is an image gallery application created using React and React Hooks.
 The images were displayed using the Unsplash API and axios to fetch data.

 ### Motivation